Headscratchers / Evolution

 - Baxter says somewhere along the course of the book that the ape-like posthumans evolved from feral children, so they wouldn't have a heck of a lot of social knowledge anyways.
 After that, it was just a gradual slide downwards again.
 Besides, it's not always energy-efficient to have a big brain.

-- Evolution doesn't work according to plans or logic, it is possible that humanity may have devolved, predicting the future is notoriously difficult.
+- Though evolution is random and doesn't work according to plans or logic; it is unlikely but possible that humanity may have lost these abilities, provided that the future is notoriously difficult.

 - The point of that part of the Stephen Baxter novel is that there are no free lunches in nature.
 Everything has a cost.
 Sure, intelligence and language will always have survival utility, but they also come at a steep cost.
 And that cost is in energy.
 The human brain uses up over 20% of all the calories we consume.
 The size of the brain results in our children being born more helpless and vulnerable than those of any other animal.
 The time required to fully develop our intelligence means that we have the longest relative childhood of all animals - a period of time during which we are vulnerable to predation, before we are mature enough to reproduce.
 Many of the most potent aspects of social intelligence, such as language, require a minimum population density to perpetuate, and are self-reinforcing - the denser the population, the greater the advantage these traits provide.
 But the smaller the population, the less advantageous they become, and below a critical threshold of population density, maintaining the trait in its full complexity becomes a net resouce loss.
 (For example, the more people you have to interact with, the more advantageous complex language skills are.
 The fewer people you have the interact with, the less sophisticated your language needs to be.
 And if you end up living most of your life entirely alone, then complex language skills become almost useless.)
 Humans evolved greater intelligence in an environment where the huge advantages of intelligence outweighed the huge cost.
 But such environmental conditions are not guaranteed to remain so in perpetuity in the future.
 In an environment where the cost of maintaining high intelligence is greater than the benefit provided by that intelligence, natural selection reduces the average intelligence of the population over the generations.
 This has been observed to happen in many instances in many different lineages of animals.
 There is no reason to assume that humanity is guaranteed to be immune to this possibility.
 The loss of language in fact is explicitly explained in the novel.
 The genetic trait is a capacity for language, not language itself.
 Humans are born with the innate ability to learn a language, but without a social environment that provides an opportunity to learn a language, they won't.
 And there is a critical window in development after which they can't learn language anymore.
 This has been demonstrated with actual known cases of feral children.
 In the post-modern apocalypse envisioned in the novel, the isolated surviving populations of normal humans all succumb to starvation.
 The surviving lineage comes from abandoned feral children who grew to adulthood without any social contact, thus missing their window for learning complex language skills.
 The social continuity for the transmission of language was broken.
 Subsequent generations could not acquire language because their parents never acquired it.
 As a result the genetic capability for language, though still present, is no longer used, and therefore no longer provides any survival benefit.
 After several more generations of this situation, the genetic capability itself is lost and no longer penalized by natural selection.
 Indeed, it is favored, since precious resources are no longer spent in building and maintaining the expensive neural structures.